WATCH NOW: Video: Suze Orman tells a cautionary tale on what happens when you can't cover your next financial emergency

 In 2021, a third of Americans couldn’t cover a $400 emergency expense, according to the Federal Reserve.

-That number spiked to 67% in 2022, according to a November poll by emergency savings platform SecureSave.
-The online survey found that only roughly 1 in 3 Americans could pay that $400 without tapping their credit cards or taking out a loan.
+That number spiked to 67% in 2022, and SecureSave's survey also found that only roughly 1 in 3 Americans could pay that $400 without tapping their credit cards or taking out a loan.

 Orman says big problems can happen when you have to reach for your credit cards or tap into your 401(k) to cover those unexpected expenses.